 This concept represents Hotline in a Box as a day-or-night, rain-or-shine organization.
 Day part gradients were a huge influence in our explorations as we want to communicate HIAB as a set of tools ready to solve any crisis at a global scale.
 The gradients and the white sun express progression and healing over time, which brings a comforting tone to the brand.

-This logo represents different crisis in multiple timezones.
-So the colors where heavely inspired in the sunrise and suset.
+This logo represents different crises in multiple timezones.
+The colors where heavily inspired by the sunrise and sunset.
 The iconography for the all stages and phases come from different sun positions.
 The interaction patterns could be infinite based on the motion of the sun.

-Different crisis develop in different ways and at different speed, therefore this toolkit provides 4 phases to help give multiple solutions to communities, depending on which one fits best.
-I Took the different sun shapes from the logo itself to give a simple and fresh look to each phase.
+Every crisis is unique, developing in different ways and at varying speeds.
+This toolkit provides four phases to help give multiple solutions to communities, depending on which one fits best.
+I took the various sun shapes from the logo itself to give a simple and fresh look to each phase.

 We made the dotted logo patterns an extention of the brand.

 We wanted to keep the Iconography simple but at the sametime not too abstract.
 We gave it a humanistic and positive look without making it too cutsy.
 Same principle goes for color selection.